rvlander/cyment/index.markdown

 # Cyment is the rock solid foundation your static generated site needs to enable your readers to bring content

-It aims at being like (and as no link to) staticman but more reliable.
+It aims at being like (and is no linked to) staticman but strives to be more reliable.
 Here is how to get started.

 ## 1. Invite `cymentbot` to contribute to your static site Github project.